optbrea/diffractio/docs/source/tutorial_vector/algorithms/tutorial.rst

 * M.Wende, J. Drozella, A. Toulouse, A.M.
 Herkommer (2022).
 Fast algorithm for the simulation of 3D-printed microoptics based on the vector wave propagation method," Opt.
 Express 30(22), 40161-40173 https://doi.org/10.1364/OE.469178

     It is an efficient method for vector wave optical simulations of microoptics.
 The FPWPM is capable of handling comparably large simulation volumes while maintaining quick runtime.
 By considering polarization in simulations, the FPWPM facilitates the analysis of optical elements which employ this property of electromagnetic waves as a feature in their optical design, e.g., diffractive elements, gratings, or optics with high angle of incidence like high numerical aperture lenses.

+**Fast bidirectional vector wave propagation method (BWPM)**

+* M. Wende, J. Drozella, and A. Herkommer, "Fast bidirectional vector wave propagation method showcased on targeted noise reduction in imaging fiber bundles using 3D-printed micro optics," Opt.
+Express  31, 28874-28890 (2023). https://doi.org/10.1364/OE.497244

+   BWPM allows for the additional consideration of reflected and backwards propagating electric and magnetic fields.

 .. toctree::
    :maxdepth: 2